xcwanAndy/xcwanandy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D candidate in [Hong Kong University of Science and Technology (HKUST)](https://www.ust.hk/), advised by [Prof. Kai Chen](http://www.cse.ust.hk/~kaichen/).
-Before that, I received my B.Eng in Computer Science in [Huazhong University of Science and Technology (HUST)](https://hust.edu.cn/) in 2018.
+I obtained my Ph.D. degree in Computer Science and Engineering from Hong Kong University of Science and Technology in 2025, supervised by [Prof. Kai Chen](http://www.cse.ust.hk/~kaichen/).
+Before that, I received my B.Eng degree in Computer Science from Huazhong University of Science and Technology in 2018.

 My research interests include distributed machine learning system, data center networking, and hardware acceleration.